issararab/CToxPred2/README.md

 </p>

-:exclamation:Clone first the whole repository package and follow the steps bellow.
+:exclamation:Clone the whole repository and follow the steps bellow.

 ## Prerequisites
 1- Create and activate a conda environment: